faylward/viralrecall/README.md

+## *Note bene*, dear reader, a new and better version of this tool (v3.0) has been written by the intrepid Abdeali Jivaji and can be found here: https://github.com/abdealijivaji/ViralRecall_3.0

+## This new version is faster, easier to install, and has some new features that may be of interest.
+The 2.0 code will remain here but will no longer be maintained.

+## Markdown for the 2.0 version is below

 # ViralRecall

-*Note bene*, dear reader, a new and better version of this tool (v3.0) has been written by the intrepid Abdeali Jivaji and can be found here: https://github.com/abdealijivaji/ViralRecall_3.0

-This new version is faster, easier to install, and has some new features that may be of interest.
-The 2.0 code will remain here but will no longer be maintained.

 ViralRecall is a flexible command-line tool for detecting signatures of giant viruses (NCLDV) in genomic data.
 Version 2 has been updated to